Laying the foundation for the next generation of researchers and leaders in Spondyloarthritis is important to SPARTAN’s

 The completed application (below) must be submitted by 12:00 noon EST on April 12th, 2021.

 SPARTAN will institute a peer review committee for this competition that will review applications.
 Results will be announced at the annual SPARTAN meeting.

 Grant recipients must acknowledge SPARTAN in any presentations or publications related to the project.
 In oral or poster presentations, the SPARTAN logo must be displayed.

 Recipients must present their results at the annual SPARTAN meeting.

-A post activity report must be submitted via email to SPARTAN at completion of the grant period (May 2021).
+A post activity report must be submitted via email to SPARTAN at completion of the grant period.
 Reports are mandatory for applicants’ continued participation in future SPARTAN projects and competitions.
 The progress report should contains milestones, any results, budget allocation and any abstract presentations and/or publications that have resulted from this effort.
 Additionally, we would like to understand how this funding has helped or will help advance the trainee’s career.

 Contact for more details